 3. If you have 10 sliders – Why?
 Will all the sliders be seen in 10-15 secs?

-So sliders should slide and highlight within that time.
+So sliders should slide and highlight at that time.

 And sliders should support the content of the blocks below it.